Kanelot/AITV_Public/README.md

 Every hour, AITV recreates its art based on its surroundings.
 Use your IR remote to pick an art style that fits the mood.
 Link units with friends and family: instead of seeing art inspired by your world, see art inspired by theirs

+# How to run
+In the source directory, run:
+python not_main.py & python IRHandler.py & pythonGraphicsEngine.py &
+On my dedicated pi, I have this run on bootup.
+If you're interested in this feature, I recommend **crontab -e** for Linux systems
+P.S.
+For hiding my cursor on that system, I use **unclutter -idle 0.01**

 # Background

 This is an electronic art piece that's inspired by the way humans communicate.